 This process is time-consuming, and it may be difficult to convince both your school and the US State Department that teaching rocketry has some usefulness in obtaining your degree in Accounting.
 We will support your effort to apply for a CPT, but you must keep us informed of your progress throughout the process.

 4. What is the timing of Culver’s hiring process?

 You should receive a confirmation email as soon as you successfully submit your online staff application.
-Most returning staff will not need an interview, unless we are considering a different job for 2017.
-New staff who are under consideration will be asked to schedule a Skype or FaceTime interview, probably starting in January 2017.
-Job offers to returning staff will likely start going out in February, and new hires will start getting job offers in March.
+Most returning staff will not need an interview unless we are considering a different job for 2019.
+New staff who are under consideration will be asked to schedule a Skype or FaceTime interview, probably starting in January 2019.
+Job offers to returning staff will likely start going out in January, and new hires will start getting job offers in February.
 We would like to finish hiring in April – but that never happens for one reason or another.
 We often end up sending some offer letters in late May and early June.

 5. Can you tell me more about how Culver does the hiring?